 An Inspiring Academic Environment

 Southwestern has created a welcoming student-centered oasis within a campus that encompasses nearly two city blocks in the center of Los Angeles.
 The campus fronts on Wilshire Boulevard, the city's main thoroughfare.
 The Wilshire/Vermont Metro Rail station, less than two blocks from campus, provides easy access to the courts, government agencies, law firms and studios.
 The campus includes one of the city's most famous historic landmarks, the Bullocks Wilshire Building, and features state-of-the-art multimedia technology in the classrooms, courtrooms and clinics; wireless Internet access; spacious dining facilities and student lounges in restored historic areas; large terraces with panoramic city views; tranquil student commons and promenade plazas; and a 10,000-square-foot fitness center.
 Southwestern's Taylor Law Library is the second largest law library facility in California and the Dixon Courtroom and Advocacy Center is one of the most technologically sophisticated centers of its kind.
-In fall of 2013, the law school opened its first on-campus student residence complex - with 133 furnished units that accommodate over 155 students.
+In fall of 2013, the law school opened its first on-campus student residence complex - The Residences at 7th - with 133 furnished units that accommodate over 155 students.